 Late November, December, January, February, early March*

 A fully-enclosed barn with adequate footing (dry sand, stall shavings, or dirt) is REQUIRED for all appointments scheduled during late November, December, January, February, and (depending on the weather) the first 2-3 weeks of March.
 Doug will not float in mud or slush, on ice, or on bare surfaces such as mats, wood, or concrete.

 Appointments scheduled for other times of the year will always be weather-dependent if you do not have a enclosed area with safe, dry footing for Doug to work within.
 Whenever possible, yours would be the last appointment of the day so that if we need to reschedule you due to weather, the rescheduling will not impact other scheduled clients that day.

 Temperatures below 15 degrees F*

 If your barn is not heated, your appointment will be rescheduled.

 When you request a winter appointment, you will be asked about your ability to provide Doug 5 gallons of VERY hot water.
 Doug carries a bucket heater with him, but that does not provide timely warm water if you have only 1-2 horses scheduled.
-Your efforts to be prepared for your appointment by having hot water readily available when Doug arrives is much appreciated.
+Your efforts to be prepared for your appointment by having hot water readily available with your horse(s) caught and ready when Doug arrives are much appreciated.

 *During an active winter storm, or at the prediction of one that would make road travel dangerous during the day,